Flowdeeps/cnut/README.md

 I beg your pardon?
 Like the king who held back the tide.
 Oh.
 I see.

 I still don't get it.
 If you have a website that's heavy in video, audio, images and so forth then this might be a good use case for Cnut.
-It's a an attempt to lazy load all media only as needed dependant on viewport and platform.
+It's an attempt to lazy load all media only as needed dependant on viewport and platform.

 ## Installation